Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: Conclusion

 \section{Conclusion}

 We demonstrate that enhancing low-resource language capabilities in LLMs is possible through targeted fine-tuning rather than complex architectural changes.
-Our work shows that a 12-15B parameter LLM provides an effective balance between performance and accessibility, requiring just 30GB RAM in bf16 or 10GB of RAM in 4-bit quantization.
+Our work shows that a 12-15B parameter LLM provides an effective balance between performance and accessibility, requiring just 30GB RAM.
 The performance analysis reveals that our Phi-4 model excels in general-purpose tasks, while the Qwen model shows stronger adaptation to specific domains, as evidenced by the domain-wise performance changes in \autoref{table:9}.
 Our approach of using primarily translated datasets, except for culturally specific knowledge, makes this method readily adaptable to other low-resource languages.
 To further push the research in low-resource languages, we release our training code, datasets, and models under commercially permissible licenses.